liuaifu/asio5/README.md

 # asio5

-a socks5 proxy server, user authentication is not supported.<br/>
+A socks5 proxy server, user authentication is not supported.<br/>
+This project is licensed under the terms of the GPL-v3 license.

 ### dependence
 - Boost 1.42+